top of page

 A BRIEF HISTORY

 I've always felt a little out of place in the world but I do a pretty decent job not letting anyone know.
-I'm sure this describes a lot of folks so I'm not bragging or anything.
-I spent a lot of time as a kid freaking out about the existential nature of self and learned early on making people laugh was the best feeling in the world.
+I spent a lot of time as a kid freaking out about the existential nature of self and learned early on making people laugh was the best solution to that anxiety.
 I'm probably 60% introvert, 39% extrovert and 1% undervert.
 I love to observe people doing people things.
-I'm definitely too self aware (I typed, deleted and re-typed this many times).
 I like to travel.
-I love cooking and thought at one point I was going to be a chef.
-I read quite a bit.
+I love cooking for friends and family.
+I'm always halfway through several books at any given time.
 Few things are more enjoyable to me than laughing uncontrollably with really close friends at ridiculous things.

 I took my time getting to moderately functional adulthood.
-I worked a lot of odd jobs after high school, went to a lot of punk shows, got involved in the underground art scene of Richmond, met an assortment of characters, got through a fair share of ludicrous situations and have a lot of stories as a result.
-I straightened up, went to community college where I worked briefly at a Ruby Tuesday frequented by Jerry Fallwell.
-Fun fact about him: He will knock back a whole glass of iced tea while maintaining eye contact and then tip 10 percent.
-I transferred to the University of Virginia, joined a debate club, cooked Spanish Tapas to pay rent, spent my summers working in a beach town and graduated with a degree in Anthropology and English.
+I worked a lot of odd jobs after high school, went to a lot of punk shows, got involved in the underground art scene of Richmond, met an assortment of characters, and have a lot of wild stories from those brief years of youthful indulgence.
+I straightened up, went to community college and then transferred to the University of Virginia.
+I joined a debate club, cooked Spanish Tapas to pay rent, spent my summers working in a beach town and graduated with a degree in Anthropology and English.
 Then I moved to Brooklyn, New York.

 I'd been writing stories, sketches, jokes and yes, weirdly, even commercials since I was a kid.
 I did some open mics in New York and took a semester at the Upright Citizens Brigade.
 I found my people in those rooms.
 But the rent would always need to get paid and I'd get sucked back into the cycle of production.
 I loved my time in New York and I did some pretty rewarding work.
 I also gained valuable experience working on large scale productions.
 I know how the cogs fit together, work hard to get things done and know how to creatively troubleshoot on a deadline.
 I imagine this could be valuable in other jobs.
 But I believe I have more to contribute besides work ethic, self determination and the ability to multitask.
 I'd like a job where I can be creative, purposeful and collaborate with other people that share this obsessive need to create.
 And beyond that, I really just want to create cool stuff with purpose that makes people feel something.